alexjvr1/R.temp/mtDNA_LabBook.md

 ####*cytb*####

-For cyt be I want to know
+For cytb I want to know

 1. Whether most of the CH variation is within populations or between CHN and CHS
 2. Whether most of the overall variation is within populations or between SE and CH